tomswartz07/covid19-pennsylvania/README.md

   provided with this update indicates that the new cases were very similar for both days.
 Information has been updated to reflect this.

+- 01 Nov 2021: Daily update was not provided for this day, but was made available overnight, with a significantly lower count than average.
+This information will be amended if further updates are provided.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020